ahubi/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image5]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to return to the center of the road when it drives to the site.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to return to the center of the road when it drives to the site.
 These images show what a recovery looks like starting from left:

 ![alt text][image8]